maximvochten/maximvochten.github.io/_pages/about.md

 ***

-I am co-promotor of two PhD candidates:
+I am the co-promotor of two PhD candidates:
 - [Arno Verduyn](http://www.kuleuven.be/wieiswie/en/person/0140902): *Analysis and generalization of human-demonstrated skills using coordinate-invariant shape descriptors*
 - [Riccardo Burlizzi](http://www.kuleuven.be/wieiswie/en/person/0148800): *Using invariant theory to extend the generalization capabilities of robot learning from demonstration methodologies*